seanchatmangpt/knhk/README.md

 KNHK is a production-ready knowledge graph engine designed for real-time graph operations with strict performance constraints.
 The system implements guard functions, invariant preservation, and cryptographic provenance through a hooks-based architecture.

+**Formal Foundation**: KNHK's behavior is defined through 17 foundational laws (the Constitution) that give rise to emergent properties enabling safe parallelism, cryptographic verification, and deterministic execution.
+See [Formal Mathematical Foundations](docs/formal-foundations.md) for complete treatment.

+**Key Insight**: At the end of each cycle: **A = μ(O)** - The enterprise's current state of action (A) is a verified, deterministic projection of its knowledge (O), within 2ns per rule check.

 **Key Features**:
 - **Hot Path**: ≤2ns latency (8 ticks) for critical operations
 - **Rust-Native RDF**: Pure Rust SPARQL execution via oxigraph